 Can I Drink Coffee After Tooth Extraction?
 A Complete Guide

-Why Post-Extraction Care is Crucial
+Why Post-Extraction Care is Crucial?

 Poor care can lead to complications like infection or dry socket, which can make healing painful and longer.
-After any oral surgery, proper oral surgery recovery is key to avoid extra pain and setbacks.
+After any oral surgery, proper oral surgery recovery is key to avoiding extra pain and setbacks.

 By following your dentist’s advice, you can avoid these issues and speed up your recovery.
 Avoiding hot drinks, like coffee, in the first few days can prevent irritation.